The Complete Blog Post Publishing Checklist

 - Make sure the content is helpful to your target audience.
-It should help them do something, make something, or solve a problem by the end of the post.
+It should help them feel something, do something, make something, or solve a problem by the end of the post.

-- Write an opening paragraph (above the “More” or excerpt line) that pulls or entices the reader into the rest of the post.
+- Write an opening paragraph that pulls or entices the reader into the rest of the post.

 - Keep paragraphs short and easy to read.
 Format the post for easy scanning (bullet points, sub-headers, etc.) so the reader can quickly judge the usefulness of the post.
 Use the return button often.

 - Make sure there are enough high-quality, relevant images to make the content easier to read.
-In addition to a full-width (whatever that means for your blog theme), eye-catching lead image, it is generally recommended to break up your text by using one image for every 350 words—but only if the images add to the content in some way.
+In addition to a full-width (whatever that means for your blog theme), eye-catching lead image, it is generally recommended to break up your text by using one image every 350 words or so—but only if the images add to the content in some way.

 - Format key text and important quotes so they stand out visually.
 Use blockquotes or callout boxes to break up the text the way a magazine does.
 If Twitter is a good source of traffic for your niche, make sure your post has at least one “Tweetable” phrase or sentence called out.
 Use a social media plugin like Social Warfare to create special callout boxes that make it easy for readers to “Click to Tweet.”

 - End the post with a clear call to action, preferably an opportunity to opt in to your mailing list.
 There are many plugins out there that will enable you to inject a well-designed call to action or email opt-in box to the end of every blog post, but you can simply make a written offer to your readers in the blog post itself.
 Calls to action could include inviting people to comment or share the post on Pinterest, sign up for a free downloadable gift, or check out a related post.
 Invite the reader to do an action that will benefit both them and your business.